Everyday Nourishing Foods

 Can I eat Khichdi at night?

-Yes, you can have the kitchari at night as it is easy to digest and makes a wholesome dinner.
+Yes, you can have the kitchari at night as it is easy to cook and makes a wholesome dinner.

 Have you tried this recipe?
 Provide your feedback by giving a star rating and/or leaving comments.
 And don't forget to share the recipe with others on Facebook, Instagram, Pinterest, or Twitter.